Originally published: 3/15/2018.

-It's a sobering statistic: 64% of women have no back-up plan if they're forced to retire early, according to a Transamerica study1.
-An unexpected early retirement can create major challenges for women if they're not prepared.
+It's a sobering statistic: 4 in 10 American women plan to retire at 70 or later, or don’t plan to retire at all, with the majority considering part-time employment during retirement.1 What’s more, an unexpected early retirement can create major challenges for women if they're not prepared.

 1. Have your working spouse contribute to a spousal IRA.

-The first strategy to consider: have your working spouse contribute to a spousal IRA during times when you're not working.
-As long as the working spouse has enough earned income, he or she can contribute up to $5,500 (if 49 or younger) and up to $6,500 if age 50 or older2.
+A spousal IRA allows a working spouse to contribute to an IRA in the name of their nonworking spouse with no or very little income.
+As long as the working spouse has enough earned income, they can contribute up to $6,500 (if 49 or younger) and up to $7,500 if age 50 or older.2

 2. Delay Social Security benefits.